James-SR/study-notes-master/Foundations-of-Inference.Rmd

 # Foundations of Inference
 ***
-By Jo Hardin.
-Collaborators; Nick Carchedi and Tom Jeon.
+Notes taken during/inspired by the Datacamp course 'Foundations of Inference' by Jo Hardin, collaborators; Nick Carchedi and Tom Jeon.

 ## Introduction to Inference